cscart/docs/en/user_guide/addons/1manage_addons.rst

 How To: Manage Add-ons
 **********************

-The **Addons → Manage add-ons** section contains a list of installed and available for installation add-ons, and a few control elements to manage add-ons.
+The **Addons → Manage add-ons** page contains the list of add-ons that are installed or available for installation.
+The page also has a few control elements to manage add-ons.

 .. image:: img/manage_addons.png
     :align: center